- Great all-around visibility

 features & specs

-Brash, boxy, and often blinged out, the 2014 Mercedes-Benz G-Class has come far--very far--from its roots as a utilitarian vehicle for soldiers.
-Dating back several decades, it's now so archaic and old-fashioned that it's hopelessly hip (though hardly hipster).
-The G stands for "Geländewagen," though in some quarters it might as well indicate "gangsta"--but either way, you'll be hard-pressed to mistake it for anything else.
+The 2015 Mercedes-Benz G-Class has come far--very far--from its roots as a utilitarian vehicle for soldiers.
+Dating back several decades, it's now so archaic and old-fashioned that it's hopelessly hip (though hardly hipster)—a ridiculous anachronism that gets a smile from whoever's driving it, even if onlookers don't quite get the brash, boxy, menacing look.
+The G stands for "Geländewagen," though in some quarters it might as well indicate "gangsta"—either way, you'll be hard-pressed to mistake it for anything else.

-This current-generation G-Class has infotainment features than ever.
+This current-generation G-Class has more options—particularly infotainment features—than ever.
 Each G-Class has Bluetooth connectivity, a sunroof, a navigation system with 40GB of hard drive space for maps and music, a six-DVD audio system, satellite and HD radio, real-time traffic, an iPod interface, a wood-and-leather heated steering wheel, and heated and cooled leather seats in front, with heated second-row seats standard as well.
-Now, both the G550 and G63 AMG also have mbrace2--a mobile-app connectivity suite that enables apps like Yelp and Facebook through the G's COMAND controller.
+Both the G550 and G63 AMG also have mbrace2--a mobile-app connectivity suite that enables apps like Yelp and Facebook through the G's COMAND controller.

-Timeless and T-square-drawn, the 2014 Mercedes-Benz G-Class stands out in any crowd, unless the crowd has its own strike authorizations and U.N. peacekeeping force.
-Based on a military vehicle from the 1970s, like the old HUMMER lineup, the G Class has hardly altered its flat sides, nearly vertical windshield, and strikingly boxy greenhouse.
-Today the G Class still stands angular and perfectly taut, just like some of its Beverly Hills test pilots, only without the telltale creases and scars of repeated touch-ups.
+The 2015 Mercedes-Benz G-Class stands out in any crowd, unless that crowd has its own air cover and a tank escort.
+It started life as a military vehicle from the 1970s, like the old Humvee lineup, and has hardly altered its flat sides, nearly vertical windshield, and strikingly boxy greenhouse in all that time.
+Today the G-Class still stands angular and perfectly taut, just like some of its Beverly Hills test pilots, only without the telltale creases and scars of repeated touch-ups.

-G-watchers might have noticed last year's modest changes, like LED daytime running lights, new sideview mirrors, and chromed brush guards.
-The G63 AMG wears a louvered grille and its own bumpers, with optionally red brake calipers, 20-inch five-spoke wheels, and subtle AMG badging on its flanks and down its standard stainless-steel running boards.
+Modest design updates were enacted a few years back, including the fitting of LED daytime running lights, new sideview mirrors, and chromed brush guards.
+The G63 AMG wears a louvered grille and its own bumpers, with optional red brake calipers, 20-inch five-spoke wheels, and subtle AMG badging on its flanks and down its standard stainless-steel running boards.

 The appeal of the G-Class clearly rests in its extreme off-road talents.
 It looks heavy-duty-and it is--save for towing capacity, which is a distinctly European-sounding 3500 pounds, about what you'd get in a Ford Flex.
 An automatic four-wheel-drive system with three electronic locking differentials and low-range gearing keeps it clawing over rocky paths and plugging through muddy bogs where you'll only find Land Rover Defenders and Toyota Land Cruisers and other endangered species.
 The G has ground clearance of almost 8.3 inches, approach and departure angles of 36 and 27 degrees, and can ford almost two feet of water.
 It maintains its rugged character, in part, by dismissing the latest terrain-control systems adopted by many of its competitors.
 It's gone beyond the days of manually locking wheel hubs, what with its four-wheel traction control and hill-start assist, but not much more--not when compared to the electronically controlled driving modes of the latest Lexus LX 570 or Range Rovers.